codenameyau/dotfiles/reference/bash-sheet.md

 - **The next loop will repeat forever, letting the user choose between the given words**.
 - The iteration's commands are executed with the variable denoted by `name`'s value set to the word chosen by the user.
 Naturally, you can use `break` to end this loop.

+`break`
+- **Break out of the current loop**.
+- When more than one loop is active, break out the last one declared.
+When a "number" is given as argument to `break`, break out of "number" loops, starting with the last one declared.

+`continue`
+- **Skip the code that is left in the current loop** and start a new iteration of that loop.
+- Just like with `break`, a "number" may be given to skip out more loops.

 ### Builtins
 Builtins are commands that perform a certain function that has been compiled into Bash.
 Understandably, they are also the only types of commands (other than those above) that can modify the Bash shell's environment.